- Reference Number: HEY1047/2023

 This leaflet has been produced to give you general information about your Amiodarone treatment.
 Most of your questions should be answered by this leaflet.
 It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
 If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

-Your doctor has prescribed you Amiodarone in the form of tablets which you will take every day in order to control your heartbeat.
+Your doctor has prescribed you amiodarone in the form of tablets which you will take every day to control your heart rhythm.
 Your doctor will review you regularly to check the medication is working for you and you are not suffering any side effects.

 Amiodarone is used to help the heart beat more regularly controlling an irregular or rapid heart rate.
 This reduces palpitations, dizziness and blackouts which can occur if the heart beats too fast.